List of Valparaiso Beacons head football coaches

 The Valparaiso Beacons football program is a college football team that represents Valparaiso University in the Pioneer Football League, a part of the NCAA Division I Football Championship Subdivision.
 The team has had 20 head coaches since its first recorded football game in 1906, although records do not record a coach until 1919.
-The current coach is Landon Fox who was hired as head coach after the end of the 2018 season.
+Since December 2024 Andy Waddle has served as head coach at Valparaiso.

 Key

 Coaches

-Statistics correct as of the end of the 2022 college football season.
+Statistics correct as of the end of the 2024 college football season.